List of non-coherent units of measurement: Data volume

 Volume or capacity of data is often compared to works of literature or large collections of writing.
-Popular units include the Bible, the Encyclopaedia Britannica, phone books, the complete works of Shakespeare, and the Library of Congress.
+Popular units include the Bible, the Encyclopædia Britannica, phone books, the complete works of Shakespeare, and the Library of Congress.

 When the Compact Disc began to be used as a data storage device as the CD-ROM, journalists often described the disc capacity (650 megabytes) by using the number of Christian Bibles that can be stored.
 The King James Version of the Bible in uncompressed plain 8-bit text contains about 4.5 million characters, so a CD-ROM can store about 150 Bibles.

 The print version of the Encyclopædia Britannica is another common data volume metric.
 It contains approximately 300 million characters, so two copies would fit onto a CD-ROM and still have 50 megabytes (or about 11 bibles) left over.

 The term Library of Congress is often used.
 It refers to the US Library of Congress.
 Information researchers have estimated that the entire print collections of the Library of Congress represent roughly 10 terabytes of uncompressed textual data.